Eye Styes or Hordeolum

 A stye will often heal on its own within a couple days.
 If it does not, you should see your eye doctor for a complete eye exam to determine whether another eye problem, such as blepharitis, is causing the stye.

 A stye can be treated at home or by your healthcare provider.
 Typically, you will be directed to apply warm compresses to your eyelid to relieve pain and inflammation.
 Warm compresses may also accelerate the healing process.
 Apply the compresses for 10 minutes and repeat as often as needed.
 Contact lens wearers are asked to refrain from wearing their lenses until the stye and infection are gone.
 Never squeeze a stye; it will eventually open and drain the pus on its own.
 If you seek medical treatment, you may be prescribed an antibiotic ointment or cream to fight off the infection.

 In most cases, the infection heals on its own, and drainage occurs about two days after the head appears, or within a week of the appearance of symptoms such as tenderness and redness.
 Styes are usually recurrent, even with treatment, so you should take preventive measures to reduce the risk of recurrence.
 In some cases surgical draining of the stye may be necessary to help heal the infection.

-Unfortunately there are no specific preventive measures.
+Unfortunately there are no specific preventive measures for styes.
 Keeping your eyelids and eyelashes clean is important.
-To do this, add three drops of baby shampoo to a small glass of warm water.
-Soak a clean cotton ball in the solution, then gently scrub both eyelids for 30-60 seconds with eyes closed.
-Rinse with cool tap water.
+To do this, add three drops of baby shampoo to a small bowl of warm water.
+Soak a clean cotton ball in the solution, then gently scrub both eyelids for 30–60 seconds with your eyes closed.
+Rinse with warm tap water.
 Additional general preventive steps include:

 - Avoid sharing eye make-up with others